devashishsharma2302/squealy/README.md

 python manage.py runserver
 ```

-Now go to localhost:8000 and login with:
+Now go to localhost:8000 and login with the credentials you have exported in the environment.
+If you haven't configured the ADMIN_USERNAM and ADMIN_PASS in the environment the following will be the default credentials for the admin:

 **Username:** admin
 **Password:** admin@123